esuriru/narechi/docs/guides/moving_object_tutorial.md

 * In-built components of the engine will have to be prepended with `narechi__scene__component__`
 * Components are typeless, hence, there is a need for an accessor, hence, the `set_depth` function which enables the `set_vec2` function
+* Queries that will be called every frame should be prepended with `update`, and those that are called when the program begins should preprended with `init`

 To explain the depth system, each component is broken down into a serializable struct like `{ x: 32 }`.
 Hence, if we want to access